-Comm itments Action Red A RED status usually means one or more of the following: A significant negative variance against the budget or savings of more than 10%.
+Comm nitments Action Red A RED status usually means one or more of the following: A significant negative variance against the budget or savings of more than 10%.
 Delays against key milestone/s of more than 10% of the total length of the planned action.
 Problems with quality that lead to significant additional costs/work.
-Significant lack of resources which cannot be resolved by the directorate.
-CPA/Scrutiny committee should ask the pertinent chief officer/s to provide an explanation or conduct a review to identify the root causes of the red status and put in place an action plan to prevent further deterioration and minimise the damage caused to the overall organisation.
-PIs identified to measure success of the commitment are mostly red.
+Significant lack of resources which cannot be resolved by the directorate. explanati and put ii the dama tiny committee should ask the pertinent chief officer/s to provide an on or conduct a review to identify the root causes of the red status in place an action plan to prevent further deterioration and minimise age caused to the overall organisation.
+Pls identified to measure success of the commitment are mostly red.
 Dissatisfaction or resistance from stakeholders that mean acceptance may be delayed all the benefits not achieved.
-Red (alert) Performance is worse than target by 10% or more Problems with quality but not causing delay.
-Lack of resources which can be resolved by the pertinent chief officer/s (e.g. via virent vacancies).
-Pls identified to measure success of the commitment are a mixture of red, amber and A negative variance against the budget or savings of less than 10%.
+Red (alert) Performance is worse than target by 10% or more Amber An AMBER status usually means one or more of the following: A negative variance against the budget or savings of less than 10%.
 Delays against critical milestones less than 10% of the total length of the planned action.
-Problems with quality but not causing delay. projects/co ny Committee should maintain a watching brief over Amber ommitments but not necessarily intervening.
-They may ask chief provide mitigation actions to prevent amber from moving into the Performa Amber (caution) Performance is worse than target by under 10% Green A GREEN status usually means one or more of the following: The forecast expenditure is on budget.
+Problems with quality but not causing delay.
+Lack of resources which can be resolved by the pertinent chief officer/s (e.g. via virement within the budget or managing vacancies).
+Pls identified to measure success of the commitment are a mixture of red, amber and green.
+Dissatisfaction or resistance from stakeholders addressed by the pertinent chief officer/s. projects/co CPA/Scrutiny Committee should maintain a watching brief over Amber projects/commitments but not necessarily intervening.
+They may ask chief officers to provide mitigation actions to prevent amber from moving into the Performa Amber (caution) nce Indicators (RAG) Performance is worse than target by under 10% Green A GREEN status usually means one or more of the following: The forecast expenditure is on budget.
 Milestone/s on track to complete on time.
-Quality at expected levels. planned a milestone tiny Committee can let officers progress with the delivery of the actions.
-Assurance from the underlying data should indicate that the e is truly green.
+Action CPA/Scrutiny Committee can let officers progress with the delivery of the planned actions.
+Assurance from the underlying data should indicate that the milestone is truly green. diceil Quality at expected levels.
 No resource problems.
-PIs identified to measure success of the commitment are mostly green.
+Pls identified to measure success of the commitment are mostly green.
 Stakeholders satisfied with the outcome.
-Green (clear) Performance is equal to or better than target Perfor Performance Indicators (Trend) ance Indicator types 1 Performance improved vs same quarter of previous year СР Corporate Plan indicator \leftrightarrow No change in performance vs same quarter of previous year PAM Public Accountability Measure (National Indicator) 1 Performance declined vs same quarter of previous year
+Perform Green (clear) Performance is equal to or better than target Perfor rmance Indicators (Trend) Perform ance Indicator types 1 Performance improved vs same quarter of previous year СР Corporate Plan indicator \leftrightarrow No change in performance vs same quarter of previous year PAM Public Accountability Measure (National Indicator) 1 Performance declined vs same quarter of previous year